 Take your child to the doctor if…

-– The runny nose is accompanied by high fever for over 2 days.
+- The runny nose is accompanied by a high fever for over 2 days.

-– Your child also has chills, body aches, fever and/or vomiting and diarrhea (these symptoms could indicate that your child has influenza).
+- Your child also has chills, body aches, fever and/or vomiting and diarrhoea (these symptoms could indicate that your child has influenza).

 - You suspect your child’s runny nose is caused by a foreign object lodged in the nasal passage.

-– You think your kid’s runny nose might be caused by allergies.
-If this is the case, the doctor can suggest the best course of action to tackled the allergies.
+- You think your kid’s runny nose might be caused by allergies.
+If this is the case, the doctor can suggest the best course of action to tackle the allergies.